julienco03/gymbuddies-flutter/README.md

 ### Model

-- Responsibility: Defines the data structures and models used throughout the app, representing the core entities such as User, TrainingPlan, and Session.
+- Defines the data structures and models used throughout the app, representing the core entities such as User, TrainingPlan, and Session.

 ### Business Logic

-- Responsibility: Contains the business rules and logic that govern how the data is processed and manipulated.
+- Contains the business rules and logic that govern how the data is processed and manipulated.
 This layer ensures the application's functionality aligns with the business requirements.

 ### View

-- Responsibility: Manages the UI components, rendering the data to the user and handling user interactions.
+- Manages the UI components, rendering the data to the user and handling user interactions.
 This layer ensures a smooth and intuitive user experience.

 ### Services

-- Responsibility: Handles external interactions, such as database access, network requests, and third-party API integrations.
+- Handles external interactions, such as database access, network requests, and third-party API integrations.
 This layer abstracts the data access and communication logic.

+## Other criteria covered

+Linter Rules:

+- Utilization of linter rules ensures code consistency and quality.
+Linter rules have been applied in GymBuddies.

+Stricter Type Checks:

+- By using Dart's type system and avoiding dynamic types, stricter type checks have been implemented.

+Stateful Widgets for Ephemeral State:

+- Ephemeral state, which is short-lived and not needed across widget boundaries, is managed with stateful widgets.

+Composition over Inheritance:

+- Composition is preferred over inheritance in many areas to create more flexible and reusable code structures.

+Centralized Navigation Logic:

+- Navigation logic is centralized and used by various parts of the app.

+Typed Routes over Untyped Routes:

+- Typed routes are preferred for type safety and error prevention.

+Separation of Concerns:

+- Clear separation of model, business logic, and view is maintained to improve the app's maintainability and extensibility.

+Layer-Specific Models:

+- Each layer (model, business logic, view) defines its own models to clearly separate responsibilities.

+Abstraction of Non-Integral Dependencies:

+- Dependencies, such as translation and state management, are abstracted through interfaces for easier interchangeability and testability.

+Data Persistence Solution:

+- A data persistence solution (e.g., SQLite) is implemented for local data storage when necessary.

+Avoidance of Dynamic Types:

+- Specific types are used instead of dynamic to enhance type safety and code quality.

+No Hardcoded Strings in Widgets:

+- Strings are managed in separate files (e.g., through internationalization) to avoid hardcoding.

+Avoidance of Hardcoded Data:

+- External data sources or configuration files are used instead of hardcoded data.

+Avoidance of "Magic Numbers" or Unclear Constants:

+- Magic numbers are replaced with named constants to make the code more readable and understandable.

+Reliable State Management:

+- State management (e.g., using Riverpod) is implemented to ensure consistent and reliable data management.

+Proper Resource Disposal:

+- Resources such as streams and controllers are properly disposed of to avoid memory leaks.

+Avoidance of Code Duplication:

+- Logical abstraction and code reuse are employed to minimize code duplication.

+Avoidance of Hardcoded Colors and Font Sizes:

+- Colors and font sizes are defined through thematic configurations rather than hardcoding.

+Adherence to Software Principles (KISS, DRY, YAGNI, SOLID):

+- These principles are adhered to for writing clean and maintainable code.

+Error Handling and Exception Management:

+- Mechanisms for error handling and exception management are implemented to avoid and manage unforeseen issues.

+Graceful Error Handling:

+- The app is designed to not crash and to display appropriate error messages when an error occurs.

+Compile-Time Error Prevention:

+- Runtime errors are minimized by using type checks and other compile-time constructs.

 ## Architecture Diagram